Google Lively

 Google Lively (also known as Lively by Google or Lively by Google BETA) was a web-based virtual environment created and developed by Google.
 It was discontinued and permanently shut down on December 31, 2008.

+History

 Lively was only supported on Internet Explorer or Mozilla Firefox, using Windows XP or Windows Vista.
 It required a special download as well as Flash.
 The program was designed to be integrated with the Web and provided a new way to access information.
 This was enabled through the embedding of Lively "rooms" into any HTML webpage—which meant content could be provided in a two-dimensional format, and communication surrounding the topic of that content could be made in the three-dimensional room without the need to enter a separate program.

 Engineering manager Niniane Wang supervised this Google project, described in The New York Times by Brad Stone: